linode/docs/docs/guides/tools-reference/tools/how-to-use-cheat-command/index.md

     cheatsheets pull

-The script, additionally, allows you to easily push your local cheat sheets to a remote repository.
+The script also allows you to easily push your local cheat sheets to a remote repository.
 This requires that you first connect your cheat sheet directory to a Git repository.
 You can do that either by creating a Git repository from the directory or by downloading your own fork of the `cheatsheets` repository when setting up `cheat`.

 Once you have that done, you can simply use this command to push you local changes: